curvance/curvance-contracts/README.md

 7. External Functions
 8. Public Functions
 9. Internal Functions
-10. Private Functions as the end of the contract
+10. Private Functions; At the end of the contract

 ### A/B state variables